-The APWG’s initial phishing URL repository was sketched out in Fall 2003 by Internet infrastructure managers and security product developers and deployed within months, a system whose antecedents are still operating today as components of the APWG eCrime eXchange and delivering billions of data elements to APWG members through eCX’s API and helping to secure billions of devices and software clients.
+The APWG’s initial phishing URL repository was architected in Fall 2003 by Internet infrastructure managers, major bank security teams and security product developers – and deployed within months.
+Its antecedents are still operating to this day as components of the APWG eCrime eXchange, APWG’s cybercrime data clearinghouse, delivering billions of data elements to APWG members and helping to secure billions of devices and software clients.

-APWG’s Phishing Education Landing Page was conceived by Reseachers from Carnegie-Melon University presenting at the APWG 2007 eCrime Conference, for instance.
-The landing page was operational within months, now educating each month hundreds of thousands of credulous users who click on links to decommissioned phishing websites – in 21 languages.
+Likewise, APWG’s Phishing Education Landing Page was conceived by Reseachers from Carnegie-Melon University presenting at the APWG 2007 eCrime Conference, for instance.
+The landing page was operational within a few months, now educating each month hundreds of thousands of credulous users who click on links to decommissioned phishing websites – and responding to them in some 21 languages.

-APWG’s proposal for a messaging convention of enterprises and governments sharing a common cybersecurity campaign of shared media assets, first proffered to its members in winter of 2008, inspired and informed the development of the STOP.
+APWG’s proposal for a messaging convention of commercial enterprises and governments sharing a common cybersecurity campaign of shared media assets, was first proffered to its members in winter of 2008.
+That proposal inspired and informed the development of the STOP.
 THINK.
-CONNECT. campaign and its adoption by the US Government in 2010 and has subsequently launched in 22 other nations.
+CONNECT. campaign and its adoption by the US Government in 2010.
+The campaign has subsequently been launched in 22 other nations.
 Meanwhile, dozens of other national ministries and NGOs, in addition, have signed the Messaging Convention’s memorandum of cooperation in preparation for their own campaign launches.